Skip to content

 points[#].measurement str Required Measurement name

-points[#].timestamp int/long/float {Current Time} Timestamp, supports seconds/milliseconds/microseconds/nanoseconds
+points[#].timestamp int/long/float {Current time} Timestamp, supports seconds, milliseconds, microseconds, or nanoseconds.

 query dict None Request URL parameters